 - Particle size reduction

-What are some of the everyday consumer goods that can be created using a high shear mixer?
+What are some everyday consumer goods that a high shear mixer can create?

-Yes – in fact, using a laboratory high shear mixer is a practical way for those with liquid processing needs to test the technology with different applications.
-It’s also a quick, convenient way for your R&D department to evaluate processing strategies and formulations before scaling up to production capacities.
+Using a laboratory high shear mixer is a practical option for those with liquid processing needs.
+It is a way to test the technology with different applications.
+It is a fast, easy way for your R&D team to test processing methods and formulas before moving to larger production levels.